-A project manager may be the one tracking these implementation tasks, but business analyst is the most suitable person for ensuring their quality, owing to their insight into the business problem.
+A project manager may be the one tracking these implementation tasks, but a business analyst is the most suitable person for ensuring their quality, owing to their insight into the business problem.

 4. Capture and transfer the knowledge

-During the project, business analyst often has the most complete picture of what the project is trying to achieve and why, on a quite detailed level.
+During the project, a business analyst often has the most complete picture of what the project is trying to achieve and why, on a quite detailed level.
 This priceless knowledge must be captured and shared with others to ensure the solution is understood, adopted and supported by other stakeholders.
 A business analyst can contribute to:

 - Ensure continuity of the baseline requirements documentation